-- a) A single unit residential dwelling will be permitted on a lot suitably sized to accommodate appropriate servicing systems. - b) Small scale commercial and industrial uses will be permitted provided they are of a dry nature and do not require excessive amounts of water for their operations, and are compatible with adjacent uses. - c) Existing low density residential dwellings on lots suitably sized to accommodate appropriate servicing systems will be permitted to continue. - d) Home occupations will be permitted in association with a residential use. - e) Bed and breakfast establishments will be permitted within a single detached residential dwelling, provided that all of the required parking is accommodated on the same lot, and subject to criteria in the Zoning By-law. - f) Small scale institutional uses, and park and open space uses will be permitted. - g) Uses accessory to any of the permitted uses in the Urban Fringe Designation will be permitted. - h) The specific uses permitted and accessory uses will be established in the Zoning Bylaw.
+- a) A single unit residential dwelling will be permitted on a lot suitably sized to accommodate appropriate servicing systems. - b) A second dwelling unit may be permitted in accordance with the policies of Section 4.3.1.5.1. - c) Small scale commercial and industrial uses will be permitted provided they are of a dry nature and do not require excessive amounts of water for their operations, and are compatible with adjacent uses. - d) Existing low density residential dwellings on lots suitably sized to accommodate appropriate servicing systems will be permitted to continue. - e) Home occupations will be permitted in association with a residential use. - f) Bed and breakfast establishments will be permitted within a single detached residential dwelling, provided that all of the required parking is accommodated on the same lot, and subject to a site-specific amendment to the Zoning By-law. - g) Small scale institutional uses, and park and open space uses will be permitted. - h) Uses accessory to any of the permitted uses in the Urban Fringe Designation will be permitted. - i) The specific uses permitted and accessory uses will be established in the Zoning Bylaw.